GumboCode/gumbocode/README.md

 # Oh hi,👋 come in, take in the aroma of gumbo.
-I still have some on my stove.🍲
+I still have some on the stove.🍲

 ### Grab yourself a bowl,🥣 and have a seat if you would like.🪑 Allow me to tell you a bit about myself.